-by Greg Ross, Head of Social Performance
+by Greg Ross, Head of Sustainability

 More than 40 million people around the world are victims of modern slavery, 25 million of them in forced labour (ILO 20171); the majority of these working in the supply chains of global business2.